Robert Casadesus: Biography

 Casadesus was born in Paris, and studied there at the Conservatoire with Louis Diémer, taking a Premier Prix (First Prize) in 1913 and the Prix Diémer in 1920.

 Robert then entered the class of Lucien Capet, who had exceptional influence.
 Capet had founded a famous quartet that bore his name (Capet Quartet) and in which two of Robert's uncles played: Henri and Marcel.

 The Quartet often rehearsed in the Casadesus home, and so it was that Robert was exposed to chamber music.
-The Beethoven Quartets held no secret for him—he knew them backwards and forwards.
+The Beethoven Quartets held no secret for him—he knew them backward and forwards.

 Beginning in 1922, Casadesus collaborated with the composer Maurice Ravel on a project to create piano rolls of a number of his works.
 Casadesus and Ravel also shared the concert platform in France, Spain and England.
 Casadesus toured widely as a piano soloist and often performed with his wife, the pianist Gaby (L'Hôte) Casadesus, whom he married in 1921.

 From 1935 Casadesus taught at the American Conservatory at Fontainebleau.
 He and his family spent the Second World War years in the United States and had a home in Princeton, New Jersey.
 (Among his Princeton neighbors was Albert Einstein, an amateur violinist; the two played Mozart together privately on occasion.)